kyeah/kyeh.me/_posts/2016-02-17-arcs-by-nature.md

 <h3-dark style="color: #DB6837">Following the Arc</h3-dark>

 I’ve become increasingly focused on one thing over the past few years: improving my grasp of technology, in all its forms.
 It feels easy, now — to consider a project and visualize the components I need to actualize it.
 But I look back on the things I dabbled in years ago — illustration, design, writing, percussion — and they were no less difficult than coding at the time — just different.
-Technology became second nature, but it easily could have been film, photography, drumming.
+Technology became second nature, when it easily could have been film, journalism, photography.
 I placed myself securely in tech, but it feels limiting — like I’ve enclosed myself in a box.

 It seems like I’m distracted from that which my skills exist to best serve.
 Humanity has always been a triumph of creativity, a mushy bag of irrationality  and emotion, and to give in to logic for the purpose of building reasoning systems is to ignore what humans do best: think, dream, and provoke in a more primitive and expressive language than any logical language could express — to evoke emotions, prompt reactions, and start conversations with other human beings.